-A leave voter at the Save Brexit Rally wants Brexit to “get back to being a British Empire”.
+A leave voter at the Save Brexit Rally wants Brexit so that Britain can “get back to being a British Empire”.
 Are his views a product of ‘cultural dementia’?

 At the Save Brexit Rally in Harrogate on 20 October 2018, Sky News interviewed a leave voter who explained his support for Brexit by saying it would help Britain to “get back to being a British Empire again”, and that the British “stood alone for years” – and therefore did not need the EU.